Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: Introduction

 In this paper, we focus on the mathematical modelling and numerical computation of NLC equilibria outside regular two-dimensional (2D) polygons with homeotropic boundary conditions i.e. the nematic director is constrained to be normal to the polygon boundary.
 We work in a reduced 2D Landau--de Gennes framework, details of which are given in the next section, and this can capture the nematic directors and the nematic defects in a 2D setting, along with informative insights into how multistability can be tailored by the shape and size of the polygon.
 This toy mathematical problem models a single colloidal particle, in the shape of a 2D polygon, suspended in an extended NLC medium, which is of both experimental and theoretical interest \cite{Mu2008Self}, \cite{smalyukh1, smalyukh2}, \cite{gupta2005texture}, \cite{phillips2011texture}.
 In \cite{Mu2008Self, smalyukh1, smalyukh2}, the authors fabricate almost 2D platelets of different polygonal shapes suspended in a NLC medium.
 Using advanced microfabrication techniques and optical methods, they can track the director profiles and the associated defects.
 The authors observe multiple types of defects: dipoles, Saturn rings, and various linked or entangled defect loop lines intertwining arrays of embedded inclusions.
 In fact, in \cite{Mu2008Self}, the authors use optical tweezers to manipulate the defect lines, to link them or disentangle them, and in doing so, create various exotic knotted defect patterns.
 In all cases, the observed states and their defect patterns strongly depend on the geometry and orientation of colloidal particle(s) and their boundary effects, offering excellent examples of organic self-assembled structures in NLC media.

-In \cite{han2020pol}, we study the ``interior'' problem of multistability for NLCs confined to a regular 2D polygon with tangent boundary conditions i.e. the nematic director is tangent to the polygon edges, in a reduced Landau--de Gennes framework.
-We use conformal mapping techniques and methods from elliptic partial differential equations, to show that there is a unique \emph{Ring} solution for small regular polygons, with a single isolated point defect at the centre of the polygon.
+In \cite{han2020pol}, we study the ``interior'' problem of multistability for NLCs confined to a regular 2D polygon with tangent boundary conditions i.e. the nematic director is tangent to the polygon edges, in a reduced Landau--de Gennes (LdG) framework.
+We use conformal mapping techniques and methods from elliptic partial differential equations to study nematic equilibria in two distinguished limits, phrased in terms of a dimensionless variable $\lambda$.
+The variable, $\lambda$, is the ratio of two length scales - the ratio of the polygon edge length to the nematic correlation length, which is a material-dependent length scale related to typical defect sizes.
+In the $\lambda \to 0$ limit, the limiting profile is unique with a single isolated point defect at the centre of the polygon, coined as the \emph{Ring} solution.
 The only exceptions are the triangle and the square, which are dealt with separately.
-In fact, the triangle supports a fractional point defect at the centre, if the edge length is sufficiently small, whereas the square supports the Well Order Reconstruction Solution (WORS) with two orthogonal defect lines along the square diagonals (also see \cite{kraljmajumdar2014}).
-As the edge length increases, the \emph{Ring} solution loses stability and there are at least $[\frac{K}{2}]$ classes of distinct NLC equilibria on a $K$-polygon with $K$ edges.
+In fact, the limiting profile for a triangle has an isolated fractional point defect at the centre whereas the unique limiting profile for a square domain is labelled as the Well Order Reconstruction Solution (WORS), first reported in \cite{kraljmajumdar2014}.
+The WORS is a distinctive profile with two orthogonal defect lines along the square diagonals (also see \cite{kraljmajumdar2014}).
+In the $\lambda \to \infty$ limit, we use combinatorial arguments to demonstrate multistability i.e. there are at least $\binom{K}{2}$ distinct NLC equilibria on a $K$-polygon with $K$ edges.
 In related papers, we comprehensively study NLC solution landscapes on 2D polygons with tangent boundary conditions \cite{hannonlinearity2020, hanproceedings2021}.